qlik-oss/core-website/docs/tutorials/data-loading.md

 ## Prerequisites

-To follow along in this tutorial, you should be running in a \*Nix environment, or if you are working in a Windows environment, we recommend that you run commands from Git Bash.
-You should also have basic understanding of Docker.
+To follow along in this tutorial, you should have basic understanding of Docker.
+**Note:** In the examples that follow, all shell commands should be run in a Bash shell.
+If you are using Windows, we recommend using Git Bash.

 ## File connectivity service